Bedrock-OSS/bedrock-wiki/docs/entities/TheBedrockDialogueDesigner.md

 Thankfully, we have an online application made by [JannisX11](https://github.com/jannisx11), creator of [Blockbench](www.blockbench.net), a widely know low-poly 3D model editor.
-But today we are going to look at something called [Dialogue Designer](https://jannisx11.github.io/dialogue-designer).
+But today we are going to look at something called [DialogueDesigner](https://jannisx11.github.io/dialogue-designer).
 It is a tool that simplifies the creation of dialogue addons by adding a UI editor for you.